FaritZafar/CC/Project/Phase 3/Report README.md

 By specifying the associativity property of different operators, we resolve many shift/reduce issues in the yacc program, and by opening and closing curly braces {} the remaining conflicts were eliminated and also we resolve some statements by using various precedence rules to associate else with the nearest if.

 ## Phase 3
 Write YACC code that uses code from phase 1 and translates a program written in programming language we selected in phase 1 to python code.

+### About YACC
+YACC (yet another compiler-compiler) is an LALR(1) (LookAhead, Left-to-right, Rightmost derivation producer with 1 lookahead token) parser generator.
+YACC was originally designed for being complemented by Lex.
+Some important points to highlight about YACC are listed below:
+Input: A CFG- file.y
+Output: A parser y.tab.c (yacc)
+* The output file "file.output" contains the parsing tables.
+* The file "file.tab.h" contains declarations.
+* The parser called the yyparse ().
+* Parser expects to use a function called yylex () to get tokens.